Snixy Kitchen

 • Store potato gnocchi in a single layer in an airtight container in the fridge for up to 3 days.
 Alternatively, place a small baking sheet with gnocchi in a single layer in the freezer for 15 minutes.
 Once firm, transfer the frozen gnocchi to a freezer bag or airtight container and freeze for up to 6 months.
 When ready to cook, drop frozen gnocchi straight into the boiling water without defrosting.

-• To cook, you can simply boil and drain the gnocchi or boil and then pan-fry the gnocchi to crisp it up on the outside (this, do this).
-In batches, drop the gnocchi into a pot of salted boiling water and cook until the gnocchi floats to the top, about 2 minutes.
+boil and then pan-fry the gnocchi to crisp it up on the outside (this, do this).
+In batches, drop the gnocchi, in batches, into a pot of salted boiling water and cook until the gnocchi floats to the top, about 2 minutes.
+Note: overcrowding the gnocchi in the pot will cause the water temperature to rapidly drop and the gnocchi may not hold their shape before they cook all the way through.
 Either strain the gnocchi and top with your favorite sauce, or, if frying, melt a tablespoon each of butter and olive oil in a medium cast-iron or non-stick skillet over medium heat while the gnocchi boils.
 Use a slotted spoon to transfer boiled gnocchi to the hot skillet and fry, tossing, until browned on each side.
 Transfer to bowl and serve with favorite toppings or sauce.
 Tip: fry fresh sage in the butter alongside the gnocchi to infuse it with even more flavor!

 • Share